What Exactly Is Choir School?

 Final Concert and Exam

-In the spring the Temple Square Chorale performs a concert with the Orchestra at Temple Square under the direction of Ryan Murphy and Choir School members take a final exam.
+In the spring the Chorale at Temple Square performs a concert with the Orchestra at Temple Square under the direction of Ryan Murphy and Choir School members take a final exam.
 Following successful completion of the concert and passing the final exam, Choir School participants will become members of The Tabernacle Choir at Temple Square.